 ASTC offers a number of advantages over existing texture compression schemes:

 - Flexibility, with bit rates from 8 bits per pixel (bpp) down to less than 1 bpp.
-This allows content developers to fine-tune the tradeoff of space against quality.
+This allows content developers to fine-tune the tradeoff between quality versus texture size and upload bandwidth.

 - Support for both low dynamic range (LDR) and high dynamic range (HDR) images.